Stefan-Driessen/ProMoTe/ProMoTe.md

     </tr>
     <tr>
       <td>Motivation:</td>
       <td>Keeping track of who consumes what data contributes to determining Value, as well as establishing data lineage.
-Tracking lineage in general contributes to Discoverability, Addressability, Understandability, and Interoperability.</td>
+In addition to making data products Feedback-Driven, tracking lineage in general contributes to Discoverability, Addressability, Understandability, and Interoperability.</td>
     </tr>
   </tbody>
 </table>